icosa-foundation/open-brush-docs/user-guide/open-brush-api/README.md

 viewonly.toggle
 ```

-This will load a sketch from your Sketch folder called "startup.tilt", switch to fly tool and turn on "viewonly" mode which disables all the panels.
-If you want to try this you can either rename one of your sketches to "startup.tilt" or you can change the first line in the script above.
-As long as the first line matches the name of a file in your Sketches folder then it should work.
+This loads a sketch from your Sketches folder called `startup.tilt`, switches to the Fly tool and turns on [View-only Mode](../view-only-mode.md).
+View-only Mode replaces the painting and editing panels with the restricted viewer interface.
+To try it, either rename one of your sketches to `startup.tilt` or change the first line so it matches a file in your Sketches folder.

 If you want to distribute a sketch without people having access to the original .tilt file then you could change this slightly.
 Instead of loading a sketch, load an exported version of your sketch.
 For example, export your sketch and rename it to `mysketch.glb`.
 Place it in `Documents/Open Brush/Media Library/Models` and use this startup script: